Adaptive Network Response to Line Failures in Power Systems: Localizing Non-critical Failures

+Now, consider the node $j_1$ and the bridge $e=(j_1,j_2)$.
+For all other transmission lines $(i,j)$ within component $\calC_1$, the flow will be counted twice (for nodes $i$ and $j$ respectively) with opposite direction in~\eqref{eqn:uc_sum_injection} and thus gets cancelled out.
+Only the flow of bridge $e$ is counted once for node $j_1$.
+Therefore, we conclude that the flow on the bridge must be zero, i.e. $f_e^*=0$.
+Since the bridge $e$ is arbitrary, we have thus proved the desired result.

-\begin{lemma} Given a non-critical initial failure $\calB(1)$, the new operating point $x^*(1)$ prescribed by the UC satisfies $f^*_e(1)=0$ for every bridge $e$ of the network. \end{lemma} This lemma, proved in Appendix \ref{section:proof_of_zero_branch_deviation}, shows that tree-partitioned areas enable UC to achieve more than what it was originally designed for in \cite{zhao2014design,li2016connecting,zhao2016unified,mallada2017optimal,zhao2018distributed}: the extended UC not only enforces zero area control errors through \eqref{eqn:uc_ace}, it also guarantees zero flow deviations on all bridges.
+\end{proof} This lemma shows that tree-partitioned areas enable UC to achieve more than what it was originally designed for in \cite{zhao2014design,li2016connecting,zhao2016unified,mallada2017optimal,zhao2018distributed}: the extended UC not only enforces zero area control errors through \eqref{eqn:uc_ace}, it also guarantees zero flow deviations on all bridges.

 The following proposition is another result of this type, which clarifies how the tree-partitioned network induces a localization property under UC.
-See \iftoggle{isreport}{Appendix \ref{section:proof_of_localizability}}{our online report \cite{part3}} for a proof.

 \begin{prop} Assume $c_j(\cdot)$ is strictly convex and achieves its minimum at $d_j = 0$ for all $j\in\calN$.
 Given a non-critical initial failure $\calB(1)$, if an area $\calN_l$ is not associated with $\calB(1)$, then at equilibrium $x^*(1)$ we have $d^*_j(1)=0$ for all $j\in\calN_l$. \end{prop}